• Skip to primary navigation

 6. Your Permit to Acquire will be sent as a password protected PDF to the email provided.

-7. You will create a password in person at the time of your Permit to Acquire application.
-This password will be used to open your Permit to Acquire and/or your Firearms Registration document.
+7. Use the password you provided during the permit application to access your Permit to Acquire.
 If you lost or did not create a password, one will be emailed to you upon your request for Permit to Acquire.

 8. Print both pages of the Permit to Acquire.